 The diet of the Rose-breasted Grosbeak consists mainly of seeds, berries, and other fruits.
 They will also feed on insects and spiders.
 In the summertime, they may consume more insects than fruit.
 During the winter months, they may switch to a diet that is predominantly fruit-based.
 Rose-breasted Grosbeaks have been known to come to bird feeders and eat sunflower seeds, peanuts, suet, cracked corn and other types of seed mixes.

-See also What is Rainbow Shark Animal
+See also What is Red Panda Animal

 Insects are an important part of their diet during the breeding season.
 Caterpillars, beetles, and ants make up the majority of their insect consumption.
 They will also feed on grasshoppers, crickets and millipedes when available.
 Spiders are also consumed by this species during the breeding season for added protein.